Code-Institute-Submissions/ms1-go2snow/README.md

 #### As a Regular User:

->  "Price and reivews are a big factor for me, so as long as the company is well-established and well-reviewed I will return"
+> "Price and reivews are a big factor for me, so as long as the company is well-established and well-reviewed I will return."

 > "To avail of the return client discounts available!"

->  "To book with a company I know and trust, ease of booking process and usually deal with the same agent each time"

->  “As a regular user, I want to see if their product has expanded, i.e. new resorts they cover by country/territory/province etc”
+> “As a regular user, I want to see if their product has expanded, i.e. new resorts they cover by country/territory/province etc.”

 ## Scope